MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-test-concepts/includes/5-testing-schools-of-thought.md

-There's much guidance out there when it comes to testing.
+There is a lot of guidance out there when it comes to testing.
 We'll cover some of the common schools of thought that experienced developers often recommend.

 ## Test driven development (TDD)